christopherkang/blog/_posts/2020-12-24-qsharp-advent-calendar.md

 Even though the simulation only has a polynomial number of gates, they often require entire sections of qubits to be engaged in computation, greatly increasing circuit depth.
 This means that PE simulation is unobtainable on NISQ devices.

 **Precision required**
 Chemical accuracy is within 0.0016 Hartrees of the actual result of a molecule.
 This is an incredibly small number, requiring at least 13 qubits reserved for QPE.
-Even slight deviations during implementation can affect this value, meaning that
+Even slight deviations during implementation can affect this value, meaning that high fidelity devices are needed to accurately simulate molecules.

 ### Next Steps
 This was a summative review of PE based simulation, but there are some next steps for those who are curious!